Toronto Maple Leafs: Logo and uniform

 The Maple Leafs have worn historical throwback uniforms for select games, with the club wearing Toronto Arenas or St. Pats-inspired throwback designs.
 Additionally, the Leafs have also used contemporary "historically inspired" uniforms as an alternate uniform.
 For the Centennial Classic, each Leafs player wore a blue sweater with bold white stripes across the chest and arms; the white stripe being a tribute to the St. Pats, while a stylized-"T" used by the Arenas featured on their hockey pants.
 For the 2020–21 season, the Maple Leafs wore "reverse retro" alternate uniforms, which included silver stripes inspired by the uniforms used from 1970 to 1972, while using the club's logo used from 1967 to 1970.
 Then for the 2022 Heritage Classic, the Maple Leafs donned a modified version of the team's Arenas throwbacks, with blue-on-blue lettering on the "Arenas" wordmark as a nod to the infamous 1978 uniforms.
 A second "reverse retro" alternate uniform, featuring the blue version of the white road uniforms they wore in 1962, was released.
 This design added a white shoulder yoke which was absent on the original blue uniform.

 Other alternate uniforms worn by the team include a white uniform with two blue stripes across the chest and arms, paired this uniform with white pants worn for the 2018 NHL Stadium Series.
 The uniforms were largely coloured white as a tribute to the Royal Canadian Navy and also included bolder blue outlines to create uniforms more pronounced for outdoor settings.

-During the 2021–22 season, the Leafs named TikTok, a video-sharing website, as their helmet entitlement partner.
+During the 2021–22 season, the Leafs named video-sharing website TikTok as their helmet entitlement partner.
 Then in the 2022–23 season, the Maple Leafs announced a uniform sponsorship with the Dairy Farmers of Ontario, utilizing the organization's "Milk" insignia.
 For the 2023–24 season, Pizza Pizza became the team's helmet entitlement partner; however, they were only featured on the home helmets.
-In the 2024–25 season, Mondelez's Oreo served as the team's helmet entitlement partner, placing them on all of their helmets.
+In the 2024–25 season, Mondelez International's Oreo cookie served as the team's helmet entitlement partner, placing them on all of their helmets.

 On March 22, 2022, the Maple Leafs unveiled a new alternate uniform, but for the first time in team history, black served as a base colour with the traditional blue serving as a trim colour.
-The "Next Gen" uniform features the team crest with a blue and black tie-dye background, along with a subtle black/blue skyline motif serving as sleeve stripes.
+The "Next Gen" uniform features the team crest with a blue-and-black tie-dye background, along with a subtle black/blue skyline motif serving as sleeve stripes.
 It also comes with a reversible crest, featuring Canadian singer Justin Bieber's modified drew house insignia inside a yellow Maple Leafs logo and yellow stripes.
 The black/blue front is normally worn as a game uniform.